openjournals/joss/docs/installing.md

 Once you've pushed your application to Heroku and provisioned the appropriate add-ons, you're ready to update your config with the appropriate secrets.
-For a list of the expected secret key names, see your app.json file.
+For a list of the expected secret key names, see the `app.json` file.

 ```eval_rst
 .. warn: